Azure/azure-sdk/docs/java/implementation.md

 Each supported language has an Azure Core library that contains common mechanisms for cross cutting concerns such as configuration and doing HTTP requests.

-{% include requirement/MUST id="java-network-use-http-pipeline" %} use the HTTP pipeline component within `com.azure.core` library for communicating to service REST endpoints.
+{% include requirement/MUST id="java-network-use-http-pipeline" %} use the HTTP pipeline component within `azure-core` library for communicating to service REST endpoints.

 The HTTP pipeline consists of a HTTP transport that is wrapped by multiple policies.
 Each policy is a control point during which the pipeline can modify either the request and/or response.
 We prescribe a default set of policies to standardize how client libraries interact with Azure services.
 The order in the list is the most sensible order for implementation.